-Celtics Wrap: Boston Cruises To 135-115 Win Vs. Spurs For Seventh Straight
+NESN

 The Spurs were able to exchange buckets and stay within striking distance to the point where they found themselves back in the game with four minutes left in the quarter by cutting the deficit to 12 points.

-Robert Williams had a very solid quarter inside for Boston, while Brown (26 points) and Walker (21 points) paced the Celtics scoring punch, giving them a 104-91 lead after three
+Williams had a solid quarter inside for Boston, while Brown and Walker paced the Celtics’ scoring punch, giving them a 104-91 lead after three.

 SEALING THE DEAL